-- 2.64.3 However, no adjustment will be made for members on tapered protection who take career breaks under the regulatory scheme.
-This means that if a member was entitled under tapered protection to remain in the PPS 1987 or the NPPS 2006 for two years from 1 April 2015, their protection ended on 31 March 2017, even if the career break was taken for some or all of the 1 April 2015 31 March 2017 period. - 2.64.4 Officers remain subject to their pension scheme's death benefits and enhanced ill-health pension provisions whilst on a career break.
-All officers continue to be covered by the injury benefit provisions where applicable. - 2.64.5 The time spent on a career break does not count as pensionable service and cannot be bought-back for pension purposes see Home Office Circular 33/2003.
+- 2.64.1 Officers remain members of the force whilst on the career break scheme and therefore they also remain members of the police pension scheme. - 2.64.2 Officers remain subject to their pension scheme's death benefits and enhanced ill-health pension provisions whilst on a career break.
+All officers continue to be covered by the injury benefit provisions where applicable. - 2.64.3 The time spent on a career break does not count as pensionable service and cannot be bought-back for pension purposes see Home Office Circular 33/2003.